-1. Searching and confiscation
+2. Searching and confiscation

-Head teachers and authorised staff have a statutory power to search students or their possessions without consent where they suspect that a pupil possesses knives or weapons, alcohol, illegal drugs, tobacco and cigarette papers, fireworks, pornographic images, stolen items or any item which the member of staff reasonably suspects has been, or is likely to be used to commit an offence or to cause personal injury to or damage to the property of any person.
+Headteachers and authorised staff have a statutory power to search students or their possessions without consent where they suspect that a student possesses knives or weapons, alcohol, illegal drugs, tobacco and cigarette papers, fireworks, pornographic images, stolen items or any item which the member of staff reasonably suspects has been, or is likely to be used to commit an offence or to cause personal injury to or damage to the property of any person.
 All middle and senior leaders are authorised to carry out such searches.

-Staff can also search a pupil without consent for any item banned as being prejudicial to school safety and discipline.
-Such items include lighters, matches and other incendiary devices.
+Staff can also search a student without consent for any item banned as being prejudicial to school safety and discipline.
+Such items, further to the list above, include lighters, matches and other incendiary devices.
 The school may search students for any other item with their consent.
-All searches will be carried out in accordance with guidance as outlined in Screening, searching and confiscation [ADD LINK TO DfE document].
+All searches will be carried out in accordance with guidance as outlined in Screening, searching and confiscation: